| In This Issue:FeedbackYour feedback is most welcome. Healing Points is here to serve your

 risk that drop back to average within about five years after a woman stops

+taking the hormones.
 The latest report, in today's Journal of the American Medical

 Association, shows that women who took hormones for five years or more